 VISION / MISSION

 - Our immediate short-term project is to galvanize a strong united Umuada Ndi-Igbo in the Diaspora (around the globe) that can stand strong in the face of any adversity that may face us.
 This is not money oriented, but building a connecting bridge with love that will connect all Umuada Ndi-Igbo all over the United States of America and other parts of the world.

 - Plan a long-term project with our International Headquarters to raise funds to acquire an UMUADA NDI-IGBO CENTER.
 This center will be used for cultural and traditional heritage events and programs.
 It will also be used to provide shelter for battered women/children, for counseling, protection, and other forms of assistance as the case may be.

 - To work with government and non-governmental agencies to seek for loans /aid to help us carry out developmental projects both here and at home, Igbo land Nigeria in general.

-It will be a pity if Igbo women living in the Diaspora (who are exposed to, and who see/feel the importance of community service in nation building in the developed world) would not take advantage of the positive experiences obtained out here, get together and engage in community service aimed at positively touching many lives back home.
+It will be a pity if Igbo women living in the Diaspora (who are exposed to, and who see/feel the importance of community service in nation-building in the developed world) would not take advantage of the positive experiences obtained out here, get together, and engage in community service aimed at positively touching many lives back home.
 It will be a disservice to our people should we not harness our acquired skills and experiences to the service of our people.
-It is not an easy task, but I know we have all what it takes to accomplish it.
+It is not an easy task, but I know we have all that it takes to accomplish it.
 In Obama’s words, YES WE CAN!
 Please join us to make a better Igbo Nation.
-We need every body, and we need your help!
+We need everybody, and we need your help!